AIGNE-io/aigne-blocklet-demo/blocklet.md

-# template-react
+# Aigne-Blocklet-Demo

-A react template for creating a new blocklet project.
+A simple demo blocklet that uses aigne-framework